Pakistan Tehreek-e-Insaf: 2013 general elections

-Sindh

 Apart from Karachi, Sindh was largely overlooked by PTI during much of its election campaign, and this is reflected in the results.
 The party failed to field candidates in 19 out of Interior Sindh's 40 constituencies.
 Where it did field candidates, it struggled to surpass the 5% vote benchmark in 18 constituencies.
 In most of these constituencies, the number of votes received was in the hundreds.
 PTI's only significant showing in interior Sindh was in the constituencies of NA-228 Umerkot and NA-230 Tharparkar, where the party's vice president, Shah Mehmood Qureshi, has a considerable following through his spiritual Ghousia Jamaat.

-Khyber Pakhtunkhwa

 In the northwestern province of Khyber Pakhtunkhwa, PTI formed a governing coalition with the Jamaat-e-Islami and Qaumi Watan parties in 2013.
 On 13 May 2013, Parvez Khattak was appointed as the Chief Minister of Khyber Pakhtunkhwa.
 The Khyber Pakhtunkhwa Development Advisory Committee includes Asad Umar, Jehangir Khan Tareen, Ali Asghar Khan, Khalid Mehsud, and Rustam Shah Mohmand.